September 2, 2016; revised April 17, 2017; re-written March 22, 2020; May 20, 2021; August 10, 2022; January 26, 2023 (#12)

 1. Misconceptions about Nibbāna arise because its true meaning has been hidden for hundreds of years.
 In the previous posts in this series, I have described what Nibbāna is.
 See “Nibbāna.”

-- Until Parinibbāna, an Arahant lives like a normal person and is subjected to kamma vipāka.
+- Until Parinibbāna, an Arahant lives like an average person and is subjected to kamma vipāka.
 However, “stressful thoughts that arise due to greed, anger, and ignorance” do not arise in a living Arahant.
 Until the death of the physical body, an Arahant has saupadisēsa Nibbāna, i.e., Nibbāna is not complete.

 2. It is not possible to “describe” Nibbāna (or, more precisely, what happens after Parinibbāna) in terms of the terminology rooted in “this world.”
 Not a single word that we use in this world can be used to describe what Nibbāna is like.